ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-01-my-start-on-gulpfiles.js-recipe.md

 ## Angular Gulp Recipe

-In the quest to build the ultimate Angular Gulpfile, I worked through a couple of gulp classes and then set out to make my own using smatterings of everything I have learned.
+In the quest to build the ultimate Angular Gulpfile, I worked through a couple of gulp classes and then set out to make my own using smatterings of everything I have learned and then implemented.
 This is the result.
 Technics I have implemented here include:

 0. Helpers & Organization - Lots of folks dislike gulp because it gets unweldy as the tasks pile up.
 Welcome to development.
 There is a reason it is complex.
 It's the nature of software.
 That said, there are a couple of things I have figured out to simplify were you can.
 And there are so many hints and bits of sunshine that I made a new post on [gulpjs helpers, organization and best practices]({{ BASE_PATH }}/project/gulpjs-helpers-organization-best-practices).